Pundit suggests Liverpool should ‘jump at the chance’ to sign 21-year-old star that has lit up the Champions League recently

 OR on Twitter with the FCA’s one-click Twitter link with: I am voting for @Empireofthekop in @The_FCAs for #BestClubContentCreator (Premier League)

-A whopping £64m was payed to Benfica for Darwin Nunez earlier this summer and it’s believed that Klopp is happy with his attacking options at the moment.
+A whopping £64m was paid to Benfica for Darwin Nunez earlier this summer and it’s believed that Klopp is happy with his attacking options at the moment.

 Midfield is the area that most Liverpool supporters would agree needs strengthening but we’ll just have to wait and see what happens either in January or at the end of the season.